 Oil on canvas

-The subject of these three paintings and others by Nigel Brown is the New Zealand poet James K. Baxter.
-With Colin McCahon, Baxter is New Zealand’s major religious artist of the post war period.
-As a school pupil Nigel Brown first heard the poet read his works; while he was at Elam he frequently saw and heard Baxter read.
+The subject of this trio of paintings is the New Zealand poet James K. Baxter.
+With Colin McCahon, Baxter is Aotearoa’s major religious artist of the post-war period.
+Nigel Brown has depicted him several times.
+As a school pupil, he heard the poet read his works; while he was at Elam School of Fine Arts, he frequently saw him and heard him read.
 Both had a cynical regard for the value of what was being achieved at Elam during the early 1970s.
-It was partly Baxter’s influence which encouraged Brown to give up his studies for a period while he lived at Waiheke Island.
-Baxter’s self appointed role as a living critique of New Zealand society made him an appropriate subject for Brown’s visual criticisms though he has dissociated himself from Baxter’s very public, almost seer-like role saying that he considered himself a suburban man, painting from the midst of life rather than pontificating from a distance.
-Brown used Baxter as a symbol rather than as subject for portraiture — in Poet Three Times the artist attains monumentality as a poet/prophet figure.
+It was partly Baxter’s influence that encouraged Brown to give up his studies for a period while he lived on Waiheke Island.
+Baxter’s self-appointed role as a living critique of New Zealand society made him an appropriate subject for Brown’s visual criticisms, although he has dissociated himself from Baxter’s very public, almost seer-like role, saying that he considered himself a suburban man, painting from the midst of life rather than pontificating from a distance.
+Brown used Baxter as a symbol rather than as subject for portraiture.
+In Poet Three Times, the artist attains monumentality as a poet/prophet figure.